opipari/DeepRobWeb/projects/project0.md

 ## Grading

-This project will be graded by the [Autograder](https://autograder.io/web/project/1882){:target="_blank"}.
+This project will be graded by the [Autograder](https://autograder.io/web/project/1882){: target="_blank" rel="noopener noreferrer"}.
 The project is worth a total of 90 points.
 You may submit to the Autograder for feedback up to 2 times per day.